-St. Ives although a fishing village and a former artists’ settlement, is nowadays a stylish holiday destination, recognised for all things Cornish – beachfront dining, gleaming beaches, impelling surfing opportunities and a flourishing arts scene.
+Although St. Ives is a fishing village and a former artists’ settlement, nowadays its a stylish holiday destination, recognised for all things Cornish – beachfront dining, gleaming beaches, impelling surfing opportunities and a flourishing arts scene.
 As it is also one of the UK’s preferred family holiday destinations, St. Ives still keeps its traditional British seaside atmosphere, so you can enjoy your fish and chips and fritter away your loose change on the amusement arcades.
-Private caravan rental is a thriving industry providing the ultimate in affordable self-catering holiday accommodation in the resort.
+Private Caravan Rental in St. Ives is providing the ultimate in affordable self-catering holiday accommodation.

 St Ives, with its backdrop of prehistoric scenery, was once the centre of a thriving, pilchard fishing industry until reserves dried up, at which time the Bohemian culture arose, drawn by the charming surroundings and quality of the light.
 Many international artists have lived and worked in St. Ives, including the painter, Ben Nicholson; the sculptor, Barbara Hepworth and the potter, Bernard Leach.

 The landmark Godrevy Lighthouse, on the east side of St. Ives Bay, was the topic of the novel ‘To the Lighthouse’ by Virginia Woolf.
 DH Lawrence was inspired to write about the village of Zennor with its sandy beaches, whitewashed houses and sky blue oceans.